lynxbroker/API-examples/README.md

-# <span style="color:green">LYNX API</span> examples
+# LYNX API examples

 Code samples that show some of the LYNX API possible implementations.